 Advocacy is taking action to help people say what they want, secure their rights, represent their interests, and obtain the services they need.

-At Gaddum we provide a culturally appropriate advocacy pilot service to people experiencing mental health needs.
+At Gaddum we provide a culturally appropriate advocacy service for people experiencing mental health needs.

-Gaddum have trained and experienced advocates who give you a voice when you need to be heard.
-All advocacy services are free and confidential.
+Gaddum have trained and experienced Advocates who give you a voice when you need to be heard.
+All our advocacy services are free and confidential.

 Gaddum has been awarded the Advocacy Quality Performance Mark (QPM) from the National Development Team for Inclusion (NDTi) for the provision of Excellent Advocacy services.

 Services we provide

 Our Culturally Appropriate Advocacy service works with racially minoritised people ( Black, Asian, Arab and Minority Ethnic people) in Greater Manchester who are accessing Mental Health services to ensure their voice is heard.